hazemhosam/Todo-API/README.md

     ```

 ### Contributing
 Contributions are welcome!
-If you'd like to contribute, please follow these steps:
+If you'd like to contribute.